-Guidance and discipline is viewed as a learning opportunity and the joint responsibility of staff and family.
+Guidance and discipline are viewed as learning opportunities and the joint responsibility of staff and family.
 In our program, developmentally appropriate activities and a daily schedule will be provided to engage your child mentally and physically.
 Only people who have a relationship with your child will set and follow through with the limits and consequences we outline, keeping in consideration your child(ren)'s different levels of ability to control their own behavior.
 The final goal of this policy is to promote self-control, which is one element of social emotional development that enables children to form friendships, communicate effectively, and use others as resources for problem solving and gaining social competence.